artikblue/artikblue.github.io/_posts/2022-06-12-reversing-radare-20.md

 0x7fffffffdbe8  0xcccccccc 0xcccccccc 0xcccccccc 0xcccccccc  ................
 0x7fffffffdbf8  0xcccccccc 0xcccccccc 0xcccccccc 0xcccccccc  ................
 ```
+Awesome, we control the stack, RBP and we have room for our shellcode.

+So from now, we have it clear that, for example a nice place to start landing shellcode in memory will be the position: 0x7fffffffdba8 why? because we can start writing there, it can be 2 bytes after or before in our case, we select that because it makes a nice 200 padding thats all.

+So we will want the RIP register to point 0x7fffffffdba8 after the crash.
+How to do it?
+As we have control over RBP, we know that the 64 bits after the stack frame contain the return value, when the function returns, the return value is popped into RIP, so the program can resume execution of the calling function.
+We know that the value of the "saved frame/base pointer" will be overwritten past the first 48 bytes, the "saved return address" goes right after so 48+8 bytes and then we overwritte the "saved return address" that will go into RIP, so we write the address of our shellcode in there:

+Also remember, that when you send a buffer/chunk that needs to be interpreted as a memory address, you need to check for the endianness, Little Endian in this case.
+[Read about it](https://embetronicx.com/tutorials/p_language/c/little-endian-and-big-endian/)

+Se we'll send a buffer, for the overfflow, then the RIP address then some nops and \xCC (opcode for breakpoint, so we can pause the program and see if it's working)

 ```
 rip = 0x7fffffffdba8

 payload = b"\x41"*48 + b"\x90"*8 + pack("<Q", rip) + b"\x90"*170 + b"\xCC"*200 +b"\x90"*800
 ```
+We send that and:

 ```
 [0x7ffff7dd4090]> dc